-San Diego State University - Imperial Valley (SDSU-IV) is accredited as an integral division of SDSU and operates under the same academic calendar.
-With locations in Calexico and Brawley, SDSU-IV currently enrolls 900 students in bachelor and master degree programs, including a teacher education program, plus a number of certificate and credential programs.
-SDSU-IV's undergraduate offerings, originally designed for students transferring from community colleges, were recently expanded to include the four-year IVUP, an innovative educational collaboration between SDSU-IV, Imperial Valley College, and the Imperial County office of Education.
-The IVUP offers majors in criminal justice, psychology, liberal studies, public administration, history, and Spanish; and in the years ahead the plan is to expand enrollment and include new majors in areas such as nursing, social work, business administration, and sustainability studies.
+San Diego State University - Imperial Valley (SDSU-IVC) is an accredited college of SDSU and operates under the same academic calendar.
+With locations in Calexico and Brawley, SDSU-IV currently enrolls 900 students in bachelor's and master's degree programs, including a teacher education program, plus a number of certificate and credential programs.
+SDSU-IV's undergraduate offerings, originally designed for students transferring from community colleges, were recently expanded to include the four-year Imperial Valley University Partnership (IVUP), an innovative educational collaboration between SDSU-IV, Imperial Valley College, and the Imperial County Office of Education.
+The IVUP offers majors in criminal justice, psychology, liberal studies, public administration, history, and Spanish; and in the years ahead, the plan is to expand enrollment and include new majors in areas, such as nursing, social work, business administration, and sustainability studies.
 Just six blocks from the Mexican border and Mexicali, a city of more than one million people, SDSU-IV's Calexico campus provides an ideal location for involvement in a truly bicultural community.
 A number of collaborative initiatives with Mexican educational partners are currently underway, and others are in the advanced planning stages.
-SDSU-IV's 200-acre Brawley campus is now being transformed into a nationally-recognized Center for Energy Sustainability (CES).
-CES achievements to date include a power plant control room simulator for academic and industry training, and the development of renewable energy courses.
-Several major renewable energy companies have deployed demonstration, proof-of-concept, and R&D projects in Brawley.
-The CES positions SDSU-IV at the cutting edge of renewable energy research and development, provides academic and professional education relevant to California's energy future, and contributes directly to the social and economic development of the region.
+SDSU-IV's 200-acre Brawley campus is now being transformed into a nationally-recognized Center for Sustainable Energy (CSE).
+CSE achievements to date include a power plant control room simulator for academic and industry training, and the development of renewable energy courses.
+Several major renewable energy companies have deployed demonstration, proof-of-concept, and research and development projects in Brawley.
+The CSE positions SDSU-IVC at the cutting edge of renewable energy research and development, provides academic and professional education relevant to California's energy future, and contributes directly to the social and economic development of the region.